-Shih Tzu hybrid dogs may seem like a 21st century creation, people have been stirring the genetic soup for eons trying to create a perfect dog.
+Shih Tzu hybrid dogs may seem like a 21st century creation, but people have been stirring the genetic soup for eons trying to create a perfect dog.

 Since dogs and humans became acquainted more than 12,000 years ago, people began experimenting with creating a dog that could meet his needs.
 In antiquity, people relied on their dogs for a variety of purposes and love and affection probably took a back seat to the utilitarian benefits that dogs could provide.